marp-team/marpit/docs/image-syntax.md

 #### Split size

-Since v1.1.0, Marpit can specify split size for background by percentage like `left:33%`.
+Marpit can specify split size for background by percentage like `left:33%`.

 <div class="example">